fastapi/fastapi/docs/tutorial/security/simple-oauth2.md

 Each "scope" is just a string (without spaces).

-They are normally used to declare specific security permissions, for exampe:
+They are normally used to declare specific security permissions, for example:

 * `"users:read"` or `"users:write"` are common examples.
 * `instagram_basic` is used by Facebook / Instagram.
 * `https://www.googleapis.com/auth/drive` is used by Google.

 !!! info
-    In OAuth2 a "scope" is just a string that declares a specific permision required.
+    In OAuth2 a "scope" is just a string that declares a specific permission required.

     It doesn't matter if it has other characters like `:`, or if it is a URL.